updated November 2024

 The compound effect of planning

-The common fear with choosing a few goals to focus on is that nothing else will be accomplished.
-I’ve found that by focusing on specific goals, others are achieved.
-For example, if making new friends is a goal on your more extensive list, by focusing on travel for the year, this goal is achieved.
+For example, if making new friends is a goal on your more extensive list, you can achieve this goal by focusing on travel for the year.
 If losing weight is a goal and time-blocking is another, both are accomplished as a natural consequence.
 If raising profits is a goal and hiring a team member is another, both goals are complementary.

-We know more about the compound effect when it comes to investing money than we do about time, which is in our control.
-You increase your overall achievements by focusing on specific goals broken down into monthly, weekly, and daily activities (as needed).
 For example, when I set a goal to exercise three times a week and a second goal to maintain my home and garden, I achieve both goals by what I plan each week.
-The activities required to maintain my space double up as intentional, sustained physical movements.
+The activities required to keep my space double up as intentional, sustained physical movements.

 You’re forced to use your time intentionally by focusing on specific goals.
 When you pick three goals in any or all parts of your life (say, love, finances, and health) and review them each month, week and day, you’re more likely to meet them.
 You’re also more likely to move on to the others on your ever-evolving list.
 What’s also good about this approach is that it allows you to incorporate your goals into your everyday life, increasing the chances of success and holistic well-being.